 “We built our online program with the intention to be the premier online MBA program,” Brad Staats, Associate Dean of MBA Programs at Kenan-Flagler, says.
 “That means no compromise.
-We are offering our MBA in a new format with top-quality students, faculty and curriculum; a transformational education, and deep engagement among our students and their professors that build lifelong relationships and networks.”
+We are offering our MBA in an innovative format with top-quality students, faculty and curriculum; a transformational education; and deep engagement among our students and their professors that build lifelong relationships and networks.”

 In-Depth, Flexible Curriculum

-The Kenan-Flagler OMBA features an in-depth curriculum with the highest credit-hour requirement of any top-ranked online MBA.
+The MBA@UNC features an in-depth curriculum with the highest credit-hour requirement of any top-ranked online MBA.

 Kenan-Flagler OMBA students generally take two classes per quarter to complete the OMBA program in 24 months.
 However, they have the flexibility to schedule their classes to complete the degree in as few as 18 months or even 36 months, if they choose so.

 “For people who don’t want to leave their jobs or sacrifice their income while they earn their MBA or can’t travel to campus regularly for an executive MBA program, our online program removes barriers to earning an MBA at a top program,” Staats says.